 Kimberley Kampers is back and plans to double workforce

-New owners Brett McLaren and James Cockburn are celebrating by showcasing their products at the Queensland Caravan and Camping Super Show, at the Brisbane RNA Showgrouds until Monday.
+Brett McLaren and James Cockburn celebrated by showcasing their products at the Queensland Caravan and Camping Super Show, at the Brisbane RNA Showgrouds recently.

-Mr Cockburn was owner of several successful outdoor equipment businesses and McLaren was the previous Kimberley Kampers general manager.
+Mr Cockburn was owner of several successful outdoor equipment businesses and Mr McLaren was the previous Kimberley Kampers' general manager.

-At the Brisbane show, the company is showcasing the 2019 Kimberley Kamper Classic and Platinum, a new 2019 Kimberley Karavan Eco-Suite and a new Kimberley Kruiser E-Class.
+At the Brisbane show, the company showcased the 2019 Kimberley Kamper Classic and Platinum, a new 2019 Kimberley Karavan Eco-Suite and a new Kimberley Kruiser E-Class.

-Also on display is a 1994 Heritage Kimberley Kamper to showcase the brand's history.
+Also on display was a 1994 Heritage Kimberley Kamper to showcase the brand's history.

-Mr McLaren said this week's show gives them a great opportunity to promote the new brand and talk to outdoors enthusiasts about their heritage.
+Mr McLaren said the show gave them a great opportunity to promote the new brand and talk to outdoors enthusiasts about their heritage.

 "Our focus will continue to be on building and delivering quality Australian made off-road towables that are built to take you exploring.
 Being able to show a unit that was most likely ordered at this show 25 years ago is a great testament to the Kimberley Kampers robustness and longevity,” he said.